mufengpy/snail/README.md

 * socket: asynchronous(gevent) socket  , consider to be websocket in the future

-* template language:jinjia2

-* snail_render :  define render（support parse css/js），HttpResponse base on  Template of jinjia2
+* template language:jinjia2, redifine render, Httpresponse, redirect, etc base on jinjia2

 * snail_orm: base on sqlalchemy ，auto generate tablename and primary_key id, define session of db